EdwinKuttappi/fastpage1/_posts/2022-10-03-AP-error_testing.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>My name is Edwin Abraham, and I decided to input my last name initial, so when I inputted 'a', I got 1 which is true because it is the first key in the list</p>
+<p>My name is Edwin Abraham, and I decided to input my last name initial, so when I inputted 'a', I got 1 which is true because it is the first key in the list.</p>
+<p>The problem here was the the computer starts from 0 but we want it to start at 1, so we had to change i += 0 to 1.</p>

 </div>
 </div>